Configure SSO for Confluent Control Center using OIDC on Confluent Platform

 confluent.oidc.idp.client.secret=<client-secret>

-You can use group authorization to control access of users to any resource, for example, a Confluent Platform cluster or a topic.
-In the identity provider, make sure that you have created the groups and assigned users to them.
+In Confluent Platform you can use group authorization to control user access to any resource, for example, a Confluent Platform cluster or a topic.
+To support this behavior, you must create groups and assign users to them in your IdP.

 In a Confluent Platform cluster, the DefaultPrincipalBuilder creates a KafkaPrincipal that does not include groups.
 This becomes evident during interactions between the Confluent Control Center and Confluent Server brokers.
 For example, when using the KafkaAdminClient to retrieve topics, the DefaultPrincipalBuilder produces the KafkaPrincipal.

-Step 2 - Enable SSO using OIDC on Confluent Control Center and MDS
+2 - Enable SSO using OIDC on Confluent Control Center and Metadata Service (MDS)

-To enable SSO for Confluent Control Center using OIDC, you must configure the following parameters:
+Use this procedure to enable SSO for Confluent Control Center using OIDC.

 1. On each Confluent Server broker, add the following parameter to the Confluent Platform broker configuration file: